kovidgoyal/kitty/docs/shell-integration.rst

    and sources the original :file:`.zshenv`.
 It then loads the shell integration code.
    The remainder of zsh's startup process proceeds as normal.

-.. tab:: bash

-    For bash, kitty adds a couple of lines to the bottom of :file:`~/.bashrc` (in an atomic manner) to load the shell integration code.

 .. tab:: fish

     For fish, to make it automatically load the integration code provided by